ASTRA: Communication-Efficient Acceleration for Multi-Device Transformer Inference: The Framework

 i.e., the noise-augmented distribution is statistically closer to the true distribution than the raw quantized embedding. \end{theorem}

 Empirically, NAVQ reduces overfitting and improves generalization.
-As shown in our ablation study (§\ref{sec:ablation}), setting $\lambda=1.0$ improves validation accuracy by 0.86\% compared to training without noise, demonstrating the effectiveness of this regularization under extreme compression.
+As shown in our ablation study (see Appendix \ref{app:more_ablation}), setting $\lambda=1.0$ improves validation accuracy by 0.86\% compared to training without noise, demonstrating the effectiveness of this regularization under extreme compression.

-\textbf{Distributed Class Tokens.} In Transformer-based classification models, such as ViT~\cite{dosovitskiy2020vit}, a special \textit{class token} is prepended to the input sequence and used to aggregate information from all other tokens through attention.
+\textbf{Distributed Class Tokens.} In Transformer-based classification models, such as ViT~\citep{dosovitskiy2020vit}, a special \textit{class token} is prepended to the input sequence and used to aggregate information from all other tokens through attention.
 However, in the context of our Mixed-Precision Attention mechanism, attention between tokens on different devices is performed using vector-quantized embeddings.
 If the class token is assigned to a single device, it will attend to full-precision local tokens but only see vector-quantized representations from other devices.
 This asymmetric access to information introduces a bias in the class token’s representation, potentially limiting its ability to effectively summarize the entire input sequence.

 To address this issue, we introduce the \textit{Distributed Class Token} mechanism.
 Instead of assigning the class token to a single device, we replicate it across all devices, creating one local copy per device.
 Each replica computes attention with full-precision local tokens and quantized non-local tokens.
 At the end of the model, all class token replicas are aggregated (e.g., via mean pooling) into a single vector, which is then passed to the final prediction head.
 This approach not only restores symmetry in access to information but also reduces estimation error in the attention output, improving robustness to quantization artifacts.
-We formally justify this mechanism in Appendix~\ref{app:proof_discls} and prove the following: \begin{theorem}[Variance Reduction via Distributed Class Tokens] Let $\mathbf{h}$ denote the class token embedding of a full-precision global attention computation.
+We formally justify this mechanism in Appendix \ref{app:proof_discls} and prove the following: \begin{theorem}[Variance Reduction via Distributed Class Tokens] Let $\mathbf{h}$ denote the class token embedding of a full-precision global attention computation.
 Let $\tilde{\mathbf{h}}_{\mathrm{single}}$ be the output of a single-device class token using Mixed-Precision Attention, and let $\tilde{\mathbf{h}}_{\mathrm{dist}}$ be the average of $N$ distributed class token outputs.
 Then:

 i.e., distributed class tokens reduce the expected attention output error by a factor of $1/N$. \end{theorem}